A game design with refugee families and children

 - If your children draw pictures of Antura, please send them to us: the whole team would love it!

 - Send us your children’s progression data via the parent section of the game.
-These data help us to determine where children have issues progressing in the game, allowing us to see what content they benefit from or where they get stuck.
-All data sent through the game are anonymous and will help us upgrade our game.
+This data help us to determine where children are having issues progressing in the game, allowing us to see what content they benefit from or where they get stuck.
+All data sent through the game is anonymous and will help us upgrade our game.